Capacity And Fallback

 - debugging "why did Crabbox pick this instance type?";

-- working on AWS spot/on-demand fallback or Hetzner location fallback;
+- working on AWS or Azure Spot/on-demand failover;

-- configuring multi-region or multi-AZ capacity for AWS.
+- configuring multi-region or multi-AZ capacity for AWS or Azure.

-- Class fallback - the ordered list of provider types that satisfy a
+- Class fallback — the ordered list of provider instance types that a

-- Market fallback - AWS-specific Spot to On-Demand failover within a
+- Market fallback — AWS/Azure Spot-to-On-Demand failover within a class.

-- Region/AZ routing - where the broker tries to provision when capacity
+- Region/AZ routing — where the brokered AWS or Azure path may launch when

-Hetzner only deals with class fallback.
-AWS deals with all three.
-Static SSH, Blacksmith, Daytona, and Islo do not have capacity fallback because the operator or external service controls the underlying resources.
+Hetzner only exercises class fallback.
+AWS exercises all three; Azure exercises class, market, and region fallback for VM leases.
+Static SSH and the delegated runners (Blacksmith, Daytona, Islo, E2B, Modal, and the rest) have no capacity fallback because the operator or the external service owns the underlying resource.

 #Classes